Articles of associationThe Malta Business Aviation Association

 9.3 Membership in the Association shall be confirmed by the payment of the initial registration fee, and by such payment, the Member thereby subscribes to the Statute and shall be deemed to have consented to all the provisions of this Statute and all rules which have been validly promulgated by the Association until such date.

 9.4 Honorary Members shall be appointed following nomination by the Board of Administrators and approval by the General Meeting.

-11.1 The Association shall be governed by a Board of Administrators (the “Board of Administrators”) which shall be responsible for determining the general policy for performing, carrying out, exercising and attaining the objects, purpose, functions and powers of the Association in accordance with these Articles.
-The Board shall be composed of between four (4) and seven (7) members, consisting of at least the chairman and secretary of each committee, appointed by the Members having the right to vote at General Meetings, for a period of three (3) years and shall be entitled to be so reappointed for successive periods.
+11.1 The Association shall be governed by a Board of Administrators (the “Board”) which shall be responsible for determining the general policy for performing, carrying out, exercising, and attaining the objects, purpose, functions, and powers of the Association in accordance with these Articles.
+The Board shall be composed of between four (4) and seven (7) Members, consisting of at least the Chairman and the Secretary of each Working Committee, if any, appointed by the Members having the right to vote at General Meetings, for a period of three (3) years and shall be entitled to be so reappointed for successive periods.

 11.3 The Board shall appoint a President whose appointment shall be for a period of three (3) years and who shall be entitled to be reappointed for successive periods.
 Such President shall have a casting vote.

 11.4 The Board shall be empowered to do all that it shall deem necessary for the attainment of the objects, the performance of the functions and the exercise of the powers of the Association and for such purpose, but without limitation to the generality of the above, the Board shall be empowered: